pulp/pulp/docs/user-guide/admin-client/nodes.rst

  Available Arguments:

   --fields   - comma-separated list of consumer fields; if specified only the
-               given fields will be displayed --bindings - if specified, the bindings information is displayed --details  - if specified, all of the consumer information is displayed
+               given fields will be displayed.
+Example: "id,display_name".
+  --bindings - if specified, the bindings information is displayed --details  - if specified, all of the consumer information is displayed